 Further, the municipality of Barcelona has opted to become a civil party to the proceedings, “for any damage to the values and image of Barcelona” caused by Salvini’s accusations, and also due to “an increase in costs and a slowdown in the mission and activities subject to municipal funding” of Open Arms.

 From Jurist, April 19.
 Used with permission.

-Note: A judge in Catania ruled April 10 that Salvini will not stand trial for a similar incident in July 2019, concerning the detention of rescued migrants aboard the Italian coastguard ship Gregoretti for six days.
+Note: A prosecutor in Catania argued April 10 that Salvini should not stand trial for a similar incident in July 2019, concerning the detention of rescued migrants aboard the Italian coastguard ship Gregoretti for six days.
 (Reuters)